ColaSlice/Fullstack/README.md

 15 minutes to set up `BlogController.cs` and `Program.cs`.

 5 hours and 30 minutes to set up the frontend.
+(It's been some time since I build a frontend from the ground up.)

 45 minutes to bug fix and clean up.